waltheri/go-libraries/README.md

 - [KGS-Game-Archives](https://github.com/neagle/KGS-Game-Archives) - a jQuery plugin and PHP script to put links to your KGS games on a webpage.

+## Go bots & A.I.

+- [deep-go](https://github.com/jsalvatier/deep-go) - move evaluation in go using seep Convolutional Neural Networks.
+- [BetaGo](https://github.com/maxpumperla/betago) - a tool for creating and training your own go bot.

 ## Other libraries

 - [sgfparser](https://github.com/HermanHiddema/sgfparser) - SGF parser for Python.
+- [sgf-utils](https://github.com/traveller42/sgf-utils) - collection of utilities in various languages that use SGF files in some specific manner.
+- [uberdownloader](https://github.com/thouis/uberdownloader) - python script for downloading games from OGS.
+- [ogs-notifier](https://github.com/prozz/ogs-notifier) - chrome plugin for easy notifications from OGS.
+- [clublisttool](https://github.com/slashme/clublisttool) - database of go clubs and some tools to edit, import and export club data.